 The NSX takes pride in providing the highest degree of market integrity.
-With this in mind, we welcome all efforts by the public to ensure that we maintain excellence in regulation.
+With this in mind, NSX welcomes all efforts by the public to ensure that NSX maintains excellence in regulation.

 Examples of situations where a complaint may be filed with the NSXA and SIMVSE are: